 You can also enjoy the shakes.
-Standard flavors are chocolate, strawberry and vanilla, although you can get all three in the secret menu Neapolitan shake or try a seasonal shake or pie.
+Standard flavors are chocolate, strawberry and vanilla, although you can get all three in the secret menu Neapolitan shake or even try a seasonal shake.
 Shakes come topped with “road gravel!”
-If the line seems daunting, try the new Disneyland mobile ordering serviceas kind of a drive-thru option.
+If the line seems daunting, try the new Disneyland mobile ordering service as kind of a drive-thru option.
 We like the seating options.
 You can park yourself at a retro booth, fuel up next to a gas tank out front or chill out on the back patio as Radiator Springs Racers zoom by.

-Also in Cars Land is the Cozy Cone Motel.
-There are a number of tasty eats to be found here (usually in some kind of cone-shaped food or wrapper or theme — ice cream cone or "popcone"), but our absolute favorite is the Bacon Mac ‘n’ Cheese Cone or the Chili Cone Queso — your choice of beef or vegetarian chili wrapped in an edible bread cone and topped with cheese and Fritos.
+You'll also find the Cozy Cone Motel in Cars Land.
+There are a number of tasty eats to be found here (usually in some kind of cone-shaped food or wrapper or theme — ice cream cone or "popcone").
+But our absolute favorite is the Bacon Mac ‘n’ Cheese Cone or the Chili Cone Queso — your choice of beef or vegetarian chili wrapped in an edible bread cone and topped with cheese and Fritos.
 It’s worth driving in and dealing with traffic (aka the “rush-hour” line) for this meal you can eat on the go.
-They sometimes have tasty special seasonal cones too!
+They sometimes have tasty special seasonal cones, too!

-Bounty of Choices at Pacific Wharf
+Check Out a Bounty of Choices at Pacific Wharf

-After you ride Soarin’ Around The World, you can land yourself at Smokejumper’s Grill.
-Now, the menu isn't too fancy with mainly cheeseburgers and chicken sandwiches, but they do offer a BBQ Jackfruit Sandwich and some Campfire Chili.
+After you ride Soarin’, you can land yourself at Smokejumper’s Grill.
+Now, the menu isn't too fancy, with mainly cheeseburgers and chicken sandwiches, but they do offer a signature mac 'n' cheese with crispy pork belly and some Campfire Chili.
 The kids like the chicken skewer or grilled cheese.
-We love the self-serve toppings (lettuce, tomato, onion, pickles, and more) as a way to load upon some veggies.
+We love the self-serve toppings (lettuce, tomato, onion, pickles and more) at the condiment station as a way to load upon some veggies.
 You can practically add a salad to your sandwich!
 That is a value any savvy mom who is trying to feed her family while staying on a budget can appreciate.
 Plus, I do like it when Tad and Lily eat their vegetables.
-If you like to save money like I do, I have more money-saving tips at Disneyland and California Adventureto share with you.
+If you like to save money like I do, I have more money-saving tips at Disneyland and California Adventure to share with you.

 Studio Catering Co.

-Tad prefers his hotdog in the form of a deep-fried, juicy corn dog from the Corn Dog Castle.
-They also sell fried cheese on a stick if you want a meat-free option.
+Tad prefers his hot dog in the form of a deep-fried, juicy corn dog from Corn Dog Castle.
+If you want a meat-free choice, try the fried cheese on a stick.
 Another money-saving option is to skip the chips or apple slices that come with it to shave a few dollars off the price.

 Boardwalk Pizza & Pasta

-Paradise Garden Grill offers a changing menu, depending on the season.
-It completely reinvents the food it is serving during Holiday time (Mexican), Lunar New Year(Asian), and the Food & Wine Festival (various dishes).
-When there isn’t a reason to celebrate, the standard food is Mediterranean and very good.
-Perhaps that’s reason enough to celebrate!
-It includes grilled skewers with rice, cucumber salad, the sauce of your choice and pita bread.
-They also have a beef Gyro platter and a fresh Greek Salad.
-Check out the variety of musical entertainment while you eat.
-You can also enjoy a huge variety of tasty bites and beverages at the various Festival Booths along the parade route during those seasons as well.
-We love the adventurous variety of flavors we can get from the best California Adventure quick-service restaurants and festival booths!
+No matter when you visit, be sure to also check out the variety of musical entertainment while you eat.
+If you are visiting during a festival, you can also enjoy a huge variety of tasty bites and beverages at the various Festival Booths along the parade route during those seasons, as well.
+We love the adventurous array of flavors we can get from the best California Adventure quick-service restaurants and festival booths!